 It may be a bit chilly to take a dip during the holidays, but you can’t beat the view and it’s a short walk to the marina and harbor with lots of restaurants and an incredible view of one of the world’s most beautiful sunsets.

 Want more ideas of what to do in Santa Barbara?
 Check out my post below…

 Shopping for a car?
 Consider a California getaway to Newport Beach in Orange County, which is home to many luxury car dealerships, including:

 The Lexus dealership even has a $70 million facility to keep you comfy and entertained while you consider your new drive that includes a coffee bar, plasma TVs and putting green!

-The Fashion Island Hotel in Newport Beach, locally owned and across from the Fashion Island shops (thus its name), is a wonderfully stylish and relaxing place to make your shopping headquarters.
+The Pendry Newport Beach, located across from the Fashion Island shops, is a wonderfully stylish and relaxing place to make your shopping headquarters.

 8. The Palm Beaches, Florida

 Named the second best destination for Shopaholics by USA Today’s 10Best.com, the Palm Beaches area of Florida offers plenty of ways to get your holiday shop on no matter what you’re looking for.

 How can you go wrong with Florida sunshine, palm trees and blooming plants while you’re picking out the perfect gift?

 Described as the East Coast’s answer to Rodeo Drive, Worth Avenue in Palm Beach, Florida, is the high-end (note the BMW in photo above) place to shop with stores like Cartier, Chanel and Escada where you can mix and mingle with the country’s most wealthy.